Vathan27/learngit/readme.txt

-#this is the test of git
-#just for option
-#the file name is readme.txt
+Git is a distributed version control system.
+Git is free software.